-Governance requesting that the Panel consider the provisional
+Business Operations, recommending that the Panel consider and

-The Panel considered and noted the report of the Service Director, Legal and Governance which requested that the Panel considered the provisional 2017/18 key stage 4 and 5 exam results in Southampton and the educational attainment of Looked After Children.
+The Panel considered the report of the Director, Legal and Business Operation which recommended that the Panel considered and challenged the performance of Children and Learning Services in Southampton.

 Councillor J Baillie, Cabinet Member for Education, Robert Henderson, Executive Director Wellbeing (Children and Learning), Southampton City Council; and Phil Bullingham, Head of Service: Children’s Social Care, Southampton City Council; were present and, with the consent of the Chair, addressed the Panel.

 In discussions with the officers, the Panel noted the following:

 · There had been a significant increase in contact and referrals since February 2021.

 · A move away from enforcement and legal action and towards supporting families to make a difference early was required to improve the referrals into the Early Help service.

 · The impact on services and the budget pressure associated with the increase in demand

 · The risk averse culture resulted in too many assessments of children being completed which concluded with no further action required.